Which Microstock Websites Pay the Most Per Photo?

 Looking at the figures I can immediately see why iStockphoto is my biggest earning agency.
 I can also see that CanStockPhoto have a long way to go if they’re going to remain in the market.
 Interestingly, BigStockPhoto is where we have by far the least number of images in our portfolio, so this information tells me I could likely raise my income with them to the same level of Fotolia by uploading the rest of my images.
 That’s information I can use!

 How can LuckyOliver be higher than Shutterstock?
-They simply sold three extended licenses from our portfolio over the past four months.
+They simply sold three extended licenses from my portfolio over the past four months.

 But it goes further.
 If you add up all of these totals you’ll see we earned $1.51 per image on average over the last six months(94 cents for April 2007 in the original post).
 With this information I can also tell, more or less, how much my income will grow as I grow my portfolio.
 If I want to reach a particular milestone of income, for example $1,000 per month, then I know I need to have 666 images in each portfolio.